Kong/docs.konghq.com/app/enterprise/0.36-x/deployment/installation/docker.md

 5. Create a Docker network (_optional_)

     Containers require a network in order to discover and communicate with each other.
-If you would like to use this functionality, you can create a network using the following command, replaying `kong-ee-net` with whatever you would like to name your network:
+    To use this functionality create a network using the following command, replacing kong-ee-net with the name of your network:

     ```
     $ docker network create kong-ee-net